tscholze/flutter-surfaceduo-rssbook/README.md

 6. [ ] Make app multi feed able
 7. [ ] Check on localization
 8. [ ] Check on publishing to the Play Store

+### Caution

+I'm very new to Flutter, Android and dual screen devices, please do not use this repository as the only source of truth in regard to Flutter or dual screen development.

 ### How it looks